aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 {{% /alert %}}

 ### **Added OdsSaveOptions.isStrictSchema11 & OdsSaveOptions.setStrictSchema11 Methods**
-The methods isStrictSchema11 & setStrictSchema11 have been added to OdsSaveOptions class in order to allow the developers to save the spreadsheet in format conforming to ODF v1.2 specification.
-The default value of setStrictSchema11 property is false, means, from version 8.3.1 of Aspose.Cells APIs the ODS files will be saved as ODF format version 1.2 by default.
+The methods `isStrictSchema11` and `setStrictSchema11` have been added to the `OdsSaveOptions` class in order to allow developers to save the spreadsheet in a format conforming to the ODF v1.2 specification.
+The default value of the `setStrictSchema11` property is `false`, which means that from version 8.3.1 of Aspose.Cells APIs, ODS files will be saved as ODF format version 1.2 by default.

-Below provided code snippet saves the ODS file in ODF 1.2 format.
+The code snippet below saves the ODS file in ODF 1.2 format.

 **Java**

 {{< highlight csharp >}}
  //Create workbook

 Workbook workbook = new Workbook();